 6. Get the emotional support

 Having people you can talk to when going through a hard time, makes it a lot easier to cope up with everything.
 Start talking to people who went through divorces and find out how they managed.
-Don’t hesitate to ask a lending hand from your family and friends.
+Don’t hesitate to ask for a lending hand from your family and friends.
 If need be, even talk to a therapist who can help you with the emotional chaos due to the divorce.